 - To ensure proper airflow, do not place any obstacles in front of the fan louvers. - The fan louvers of your computer might get too hot when the computer is running heavy tasks.
 When you are using or carrying the computer, take care to avoid direct contact to the fan louvers.

 Status indicators

 Your computer has several status indicators that show the status of your computer.

-Note: Your computer might look slightly different from the illustrations in this topic.
+Note: Depending on the model, your computer might look different from the illustrations in this topic.

 1 Fn Lock indicator